-Catholic hip hop artist Carlos “C2six” Zamora was raised to have faith, but getting involved in selling drugs and achieving a measure of success in the 1990’s Fort Worth gangsta rap scene led him away from his Catholic roots.
-He told The Coming Home Network how the realization of his negative influence, the legacy of his mother, and the witness of the Church Fathers brought him back to the fullness of truth.
+Catholic hip hop artist Carlos “C2six” Zamora was raised Catholic, but getting involved in selling drugs and achieving a measure of success in the 1990’s Fort Worth gangsta rap scene led him away from his Catholic roots.
+He told the Coming Home Network how the realization of his negative influence, the legacy of his mother, and the witness of the Church Fathers brought him back to the fullness of truth.

 Did you grow up Catholic?

-When people think of violent cities today, they often think of Chicago, or Detroit, or Oakland- do you think it’s easy to forget how crazy Dallas/Fort Worth was in the 80’s and 90’s?
+When people think of violent cities today, they often think of Chicago, Detroit, or Oakland.
+Do you think it’s easy to forget how crazy Dallas/Fort Worth was in the 80’s and 90’s?

 How did that social unrest impact you growing up, especially with your interest in rap, which dealt a lot with the theme of violent crime?

 I think a lot of people in Fort Worth felt like gangsta rap was the soundtrack to their lives.
-It wasn’t like they felt ike someone was glorifying violence, or gangs, or drugs- they felt like it was just telling their story, and they could relate to it.
+It wasn’t like they felt that someone was glorifying violence, or gangs, or drugs — they felt like it was just telling their story, and they could relate to it.

 So where were you in all of this?

-And music was a huge part of this for you- now, in middle school, a lot of kids think they can rap on the playground, but when did you start to think to yourself, ‘hey, I might actually be good at this?’
+And music was a huge part of this for you.
+In middle school, a lot of kids think they can rap on the playground.
+When did you start to think to yourself, “hey, I might actually be good at this”?

 Ha!
-You know, as early as 4th and 5th grade, I remember making up raps with my friends- trying to imitate Run D.M.C, The Beastie Boys, L.L.
-Cool J, KRS-One… it wasn’t actually until high school when I started trying to make a performance out of it.
-We’d go perform at house parties, and raves, and whatever, but I kinda gave it up for a period of time, because I thought, ‘it’s fun, but it’s not gonna make me money.’
-I went on get involved in selling drugs, because I thought that’s where the real money was going to be.
+You know, as early as 4th and 5th grade, I remember making up raps with my friends, trying to imitate Run D.M.C, The Beastie Boys, L.L.
+Cool J, KRS-One … it wasn’t actually until high school when I started trying to make a performance out of it.
+We’d go perform at house parties, and raves, and whatever, but I kind of gave it up for a period of time, because I thought, “it’s fun, but it’s not going to make me money.
+I went on to get involved in selling drugs, because I thought that’s where the real money was going to be.
 When I eventually walked away from selling, that’s when I got back into doing music, and I realized I could make some money doing it.

-The entire time I did gangsta rap, I would say that I never lost faith in God- I didn’t necessarily know what to believe about him, and I didn’t necessarily believe he loved me, but I didn’t have any problem with saying “God’s real.”
-Somehow or another, I still incorporated that into my music- even if it was just a small verse about saying prayers.
+The entire time I did gangsta rap, I would say that I never lost faith in God.
+I didn’t, however, necessarily know what to believe about Him, and I didn’t necessarily believe He loved me, but I didn’t have any problem with saying “God is real.”
+Somehow or another, I still incorporated that into my music, even if it was just a small verse about saying prayers.
 I tried to include it without coming across as being soft or weak.
 I think that in and of itself is a grace, but I didn’t know anything about my faith.
 I didn’t know what to believe, and I was too lazy to figure it out.

 Was there a moment when that changed for you?

-A couple of different moments, actually.
+There were a couple of different moments, actually.
 The one that put it in motion was when my mother passed away.
-She had pancreatic cancer, and I realized when she was alive, I felt like I never really made her proud- that she never saw me do something good with my life.
+She had pancreatic cancer, and I realized when she was alive, I felt like I never really made her proud, that she never saw me do something good with my life.
 I’m sure she would have said that she was proud of me, but I didn’t feel like she should be.
-That was always in the back of my head when I was doing my music- she always heard me doing gangsta rap with all this profanity, and never heard me do anything positive.
+That was always in the back of my head when I was doing my music — she always heard me doing gangsta rap with all this profanity, and never heard me do anything positive.

-I kinda started listening to a bunch of different preachers and pastors- mostly evangelical or protestant.
-I was kinda moving that way, and then we got asked to do a concert at a local club- an all ages event.
-I wasn’t quite sure what all ages meant- I figured I’d get my paycheck, and I’d be good.
+I started listening to a bunch of different preachers and pastors — mostly evangelical or Protestant.
+I was kind of moving that way, and then we got asked to do a concert at a local club, an all ages event.
+I wasn’t quite sure what all ages meant.
+I figured I’d get my paycheck, and I’d be good.
 When we got there, I found out that “all ages” basically meant middle school and high school kids.
 There were about 1500 people there, and I realized I was about to say all those crazy things that we said in our music to a bunch of kids who were really vulnerable.

 That was the moment I decided to quit.
-I told the promoter, “You should be ashamed of yourself, having gangsta rappers come perform for kids.”
+I told the promoter, “You should be ashamed of yourself for having gangsta rappers come perform for kids.”
 The promoter told me, “I’m not the one rapping it.
 You should be ashamed.”

-I didn’t get mad at him- point taken.
+I didn’t get mad at him — point taken.
 I walked to the VIP area, put my head down on the table, and cried for two hours.
-That night, I told God, “I don’t know what you’re leading me to, but I feel like you’re the one leading me, so I’m just gonna follow you wherever you take me.”
-I promised that night I’d be done with gangsta rap, and I was- that was the last time I ever booked a gangsta rap concert.
+That night, I told God, “I don’t know what You’re leading me to, but I feel like You’re the one leading me, so I’m just going to follow You wherever You take me.”
+I promised that night I’d be done with gangsta rap, and I was — that was the last time I ever booked a gangsta rap concert.

-A lot of it was hearing them talk about what I was missing in my life- a relationship with Jesus.
-At the time, I didn’t understand what kind of relationship I could have with him as a Catholic.
+A lot of it was hearing them talk about what I was missing in my life: a relationship with Jesus.
+At the time, I didn’t understand what kind of relationship I could have with Him as a Catholic.
 I knew I wanted that relationship.
-In the course of that, I got tied up with some very anti-Catholic protestant Christians, who led me out of the Church for a period of time.
-I became one of those anti-Catholic, in-your-face, “you gotta get saved from the Whore of Babylon” guys.
+In the course of that, I got tied up with some very anti-Catholic Protestant Christians, who led me out of the Church for a period of time.
+I became one of those anti-Catholic, in-your-face, “you have to get saved from the Whore of Babylon” guys.

 As I continued to write music, I started to ask myself a lot of questions about what I really believed.
 I’d hear them say all this stuff about the Catholic Church, but I wasn’t sure if it was true.
 Something didn’t fit about it.
-I’d catch myself saying something that I heard another Christian rapper say, or a protestant pastor say, and I’d question it- it didn’t fit with what little I knew about Catholicism, so I’d study it.
+I’d catch myself saying something that I heard another Christian rapper say, or a Protestant pastor say, and I’d question it since it didn’t fit with what little I knew about Catholicism.
+So, then, I’d study it.
 And almost without fail, it’d point me back to Catholicism.
 I was like, “wow, what is happening?”

-At first, I didn’t- when I first started doing Christian rap, I considered myself sort of a nondenominational Christian.
+At first, I didn’t.
+When I first started doing Christian rap, I considered myself sort of a non-denominational Christian.
 It wasn’t until about two years later that I had my reversion back to Catholicism.
-I continued to do Christian rap as a Catholic that had “come home,” but everyone assumed I was protestant, so people would make these very crude remarks to me about Catholicism, and it bothered me.
+I continued to do Christian rap as a Catholic who had “come home,” but everyone assumed I was Protestant, so people would make these very crude remarks to me about Catholicism, and it bothered me.
 I’d be like, “it’s one thing to disagree with the Church, but the Church doesn’t actually believe that.”

 Definitely, because there were a lot of things I thought I knew that I’d never given any real thought to, and some things were completely new to me.
 I learned a lot during that time.

-Just for example- and this is a really big example, because it’s what sealed the deal for me- as an adult who’d been baptized Catholic, I had no clue what we believed about the Eucharist.
+Just for example — and this is a really big example, because it’s what sealed the deal for me — as an adult who’d been baptized Catholic, I had no clue what we believed about the Eucharist.
 No clue.
-It wasn’t until somebody told me, “Catholics believe that Jesus is really present there,” that I was like, “I don’t think Catholics believe that.”
-They were like, “of course they do!”
+It wasn’t until somebody told me, “Catholics believe that Jesus is really present there,” that I said, “I don’t think Catholics believe that.”
+They told me, “of course they do!”
 I was like, “are you sure?”